BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

     - 0
 ```
 <br>
-This configuration allows for specifying different camera coordinates ('origins') for specific camera IDs, along with the frames per second ('fps') and base dimensions ('1280x720').
-This change enhances the flexibility and customization options for the CVD upload process.
+This configuration allows for specifying different camera coordinates (`origins`) for specific camera IDs, along with the frames per second (`fps`) and base dimensions (`1280x720`).
+This change enhances the flexibility and customization options for the **CVD** upload process.

 ### Reinstall k3s, Set up Rabbit, and GPU Splitting:
-- To streamline the process of reinstalling k3s and configuring **Rabbit** with GPU splitting, a convenient script named <k3scli.sh> has been provided.
+- To streamline the process of reinstalling k3s and configuring **Rabbit** with GPU splitting, a convenient script named `k3scli.sh` has been provided.
 This script is available in all the inference boxes, enabling easy execution of the required tasks.

 #### Usage and Options:
-- With <k3scli.sh -h>, you can view the available options for running the script:
+- With `k3scli.sh -h`, you can view the available options for running the script:

 ```bash
 root@dev-office-inference-0:/home/agot# k3scli.sh -h